rdelga80/vite-portfolio/src/assets/articles/18-building-fastapi-strawberry-nextjs-rsc-pt4.md

 That leads to this [blog post from Apollo Client where they outline how to use an experimental library to make Apollo calls in RSCs](https://www.apollographql.com/blog/apollo-client/next-js/how-to-use-apollo-client-with-next-js-13/).

-And unfortunately, Apollo's solution requires a server side Apollo client and a client side Apollo client, with each of the two clients having their own caches.
+And unfortunately, Apollo's solution requires a server side Apollo client and a client side Apollo client, with each of the two clients having their own caches and unable to communicate with each other directly.

+Not good.

 _Note: I will happily be proven wrong if I'm misunderstanding this document and that there is a way for the cache to communicate across the Client Boundary, but I haven't found it to be possible._